UU-ER/AdOpT-NET0/joss_submission/paper.md

 We are very grateful for the people who have paved the way for this work, mainly Paolo Gabrielli and Lukas Weimann, who have worked on the predecessor of AdOpT-NET0 in MATLAB.
-Additionally, the authors would like to thank Alissa Ganter, Jacob Mannhardt, and Sander van Rijn for the fruitful discussions during the development of the software and its supporting material.
-The present work was supported by DOSTA with project number ( WIND.2019.002) of the NWO research program PhD@Sea that is (partly) financed by the Dutch Research Council (NWO).
+Additionally, the authors would like to thank Alissa Ganter, Jacob Mannhardt, Sander van Rijn, and Ioana Cocu for the fruitful discussions during the development of the software and its supporting material.
+The present work was supported by DOSTA with project number (WIND.2019.002) of the NWO research program PhD@Sea that is (partly) financed by the Dutch Research Council (NWO).

 ## References